ryan-holt/ENSF480FinalProject/README.md

 * Be sure to enter your email address when creating an account to receive email notificaitons

+2. Post Login

+* After logging in, the client will be prompted with the main menu view where they can navigate the system

 ## Tasks

 * A complete list of systems actors: people, other systems, devices (if applies)